 The frequency of young girls and women getting affected with PCOS is downright scary.
-One in every ten women in the United States and one in every five women in India suffers from PCOS.
+One in every ten women in the United States and one in every five women in India suffer from PCOS.
 What is PCOS actually?
-PCOS or Polycystic Ovarian Syndrome is a very common reproductive disorder in women and the leading cause of problems such as obesity, infertility, diabetes and many other diseases.
+PCOS or Polycystic Ovarian Syndrome is a very common reproductive disorder in women and the leading cause of problems such as obesity, infertility, diabetes, and many other diseases.

 Your PCOS diet plan

 We usually notice the symptoms of PCOS in the age group from 15 to 30 years.
 PCOS, if left undiagnosed can lead to a number of health issues, as we already know.

 But what you might know is that treatment at the right time can prevent such health-related problems.
 Awareness is what can prevent a host of other problems.